 Giving to a loved one or charity can be one of life's greatest joys.
 But when it comes to gifting, there are some key issues, including potential tax implications, that you'll want to keep in mind in order to make the most of your gift.

-“Every client, no matter how much wealth he or she has, needs to understand that a gift is irrevocable,” says Pamela Pirone-Benson, estate planning specialist with Fidelity.
-“Ask yourself, ‘How does it fit into my overall financial picture and financial health?
+"Every client, no matter how much wealth they have, needs to understand that a gift is irrevocable," says Pamela Pirone-Benson, estate planning specialist with Fidelity.
+"Ask yourself, 'How does it fit into my overall financial picture and financial health?
 Does it make sense to give up this money?
-Could it cause financial struggles or issues in the future?’ ”
+Could it cause financial struggles or issues in the future?'"

 Why give money?

 Take time to consider why you are gifting.
-The pros include a feeling of generosity and the ability to make things easier for future generations.
-“I call it the ‘feel good’ factor, or the grandparent effect,” says Pirone-Benson.
-“You’ve worked hard and saved and now you want to give something to your children and grandchildren to help them.”
+The pros include a feeling of generosity, the ability to make things easier for future generations, and the opportunity to help causes and organizations that you support.
+"I call it the 'feel good' factor, or the grandparent effect," says Pirone-Benson.
+"You've worked hard and saved and now you want to give something to your children and grandchildren to help them."

 Sander Bleustein, estate planning specialist at Fidelity, adds, "One thing I hear a lot is, 'I want to see them enjoy the money now.'"
 In other words, why wait until after you die to distribute the money to loved ones?

-Another advantage is that gifting can help reduce the size of your taxable estate and with it your eventual estate tax liabilities.
-On the other hand, gifting can have potential tax implications and loss of control over gifted assets.
+Another advantage is that gifting can help reduce the size of your taxable estate, and with it, your eventual estate tax liabilities.
+On the other hand, gifting can have potential tax implications for both the gift giver and even the gift receiver, as well as loss of control over gifted assets.
 So weigh the pros and cons before you make a commitment.

-Each person is allowed to gift $14,000 each year to any individual.
-Any amount beyond that will involve using part of your lifetime federal gift tax exclusion, which is currently $5.45 million.
-A married couple could therefore give $28,000 to each of their children and grandchildren and anyone else each year without beginning to use that exclusion, which would be a combined $10.9 million.
+In 2018, each person is allowed to gift $15,000 each year to any individual.
+Any amount beyond that will involve using part of your lifetime federal gift tax exclusion, which recently increased to $11.18 million with the new tax regulations.
+A married couple could therefore give $30,000 to each of their children and grandchildren and anyone else each year without beginning to use that exclusion, which would be a combined $22.36 million.

-If you do exceed the annual exclusion amount, you’ll need to file a gift tax return and track the amounts given each year.
-Bleustein notes, “If you work with a CPA, let him or her know you’ve made these gifts.”
+If you do exceed the annual exclusion amount, you'll need to file a gift tax return and track the amounts given each year.
+Bleustein notes, "If you work with a CPA, let them know you've made these gifts."

 Next, think of the income and capital gains tax consequences for the beneficiary of the gift.
 Not all gifts are treated equally.
 If you gift cash, generally there are no income tax consequences for the recipient, though there could be gift and estate tax implications to the donor.
 But if you give appreciated securities, the capital gains taxes can be significant.
 Also, note that the tax treatment varies widely depending on the person or entity receiving the gift.

-Consider a hypothetical $14,000 gift of cash.
-You give it to a child or grandchild, and he or she keeps the entire $14,000.
-But a $14,000 gift of Apple stock, for example, held for 10 years and with a cost basis of $2,000 when sold would result in a 15% long-term capital gains tax for people in the 25%, 28%, 33%, or 35% ordinary income tax bracket.1 So, potentially, the gift beneficiary would owe 15% of $12,000, or $1,800 in federal capital gains tax plus any applicable state tax at the time of sale.
-For example, for New York state residents, it would mean another 6.65%, or close to $800 in tax.
-That’s $2,600 paid in taxes on the subsequent sale of the $14,000 gift of appreciated stock.
+Consider a hypothetical $15,000 gift of cash.
+You give it to a child or grandchild, and they keep the entire $15,000.
+But a $15,000 gift of Apple stock, for example, held for 10 years and with a cost basis of $2,000 when sold would result in a long-term capital gains tax for people above the 0% capital gains tax rate threshold.1 So, potentially, the gift beneficiary would owe 15% of $13,000, [$15,000 current value - $2,000 cost basis = $13,000 long-term taxable gain] or $1,950 in federal capital gains tax plus any applicable state tax at the time of sale.
+For example, for New York state residents, it could mean another 6.58%, or close to $850 in tax as applied to the taxable gain.
+That's approximately $2,800 paid in taxes on the subsequent sale of the $15,000 gift of appreciated stock.

-Taxable gifts are not limited to cash in an amount in excess of the annual exclusion or securities, however.
-“Sometimes a gift doesn’t present itself as a check to someone,” Pirone-Benson explains.
-“If you pay a premium for a life insurance policy, but your children own the policy, it might be considered a gift and may be taxable.”
+Taxable gifts are not just limited to cash gifts in excess of annual exclusion or securities, however.
+"Sometimes a gift doesn't take the form of a check to someone," Pirone-Benson explains.
+"If you pay a premium for a life insurance policy, but your children own the policy, it might be considered a gift and may be taxable."
+There are some exceptions to the rule; for example, you can pay someone's medical bills, or education tuition directly.
+In those situations, your payments on behalf of another individual may not be considered a gift for gift tax purposes under the tax code.

-Irrevocable trusts can be beneficial to a donor considering gifting to minor children, as trusts allow for more control of the assets, even after the donor’s death.
-By setting up a trust, you can communicate how you want the money you leave to your children to be managed, the circumstances under which it can be distributed, and when it should be withheld.
-You can also specify in the documentation whether your children will be able to control the money at a certain age as either co-trustees or as recipients of the full balance of the trust.
+Irrevocable trusts can be beneficial to a donor considering gifting to minor children, as trusts allow for more donor control of the assets, even after the donor's death.
+By setting up a trust, donors can direct how they want the money to be managed, the circumstances under which it can be distributed, and when it should be withheld.
+Donors can also specify in the documentation whether their children will be able to control the money at a certain age as either co-trustees or as recipients of the full balance of the trust.

 As a donor, you may or may not want to appoint a guardian of any minors as trustee.
-If not, the trust can also include provisions dictating what access, if any, the guardian should have to the assets.
+Instead, the trust could include provisions dictating the timing and access, if any, the guardian should have to the trust assets.

 An irrevocable trust can also be an effective tool for transferring assets to an adult child, while potentially reducing estate taxes and directing how you would like the assets to be handled after you have passed away.
 A single trust can cover all your children.